 - If you are worried that your child is at immediate risk of harm or cannot keep themselves safe, or they have already been injured, call 999 or take them to A&E.

-- If your child is already under the care of CAMHS or another mental health team and they have a crisis plan that states who to contact when they need urgent care, follow this plan.
+- Or, if your child is already under the care of CAMHS or another mental health team and they have a crisis plan that states who to contact when they need urgent care, follow this plan.

-- If your child needs urgent care but the situation is not life threatening, you can call your local NHS mental health helpline or 111 for advice.
+- You can also call your local NHS mental health helpline or 111 for urgent advice.

 If you need more advice around accessing mental health services during the pandemic, you can contact our Parents Helpline to speak to one of our advisors.

-Knowing that your child is far away from you during lockdown can feel worrying.
+Knowing that your child is far away from you during the pandemic can feel worrying.

 My child has lost a loved one during the pandemic

-On top of normal feelings of grief and loss, your child – as well as you and the rest of your family – may not have been able to be with your loved one in-person when they died, and this may feel painful and difficult to accept.
+Losing someone or something we love is extremely difficult and painful.
+Grieving in the middle of a pandemic may feel particularly hard for your child and your family.
+On top of normal feelings of grief and loss, your child – as well as you and the rest of your family – may not have been able to be with your loved one in-person when they died, and this may feel difficult to accept.

 Have a look at our practical tips to help you support your child and look after yourself.